 A mistake SaaS companies make is working on the assumption that all you need to do is create a product, drive traffic to your website, and the product will sell itself.

-If you follow that path, it will lead you to a subpar user-experience and a business model that relies on “hope”.
+Following that path will lead you to a bad user experience and a business model that relies on “hope.”

-When you implement a PLG strategy the right way, you’re eliminating or reducing your sales team at the beginning of the sales cycle.
+When you implement a PLG strategy correctly, you eliminate or reduce your sales team at the beginning of the sales cycle.
 You still need the human touch to step in and help you grow faster, sign bigger clients, and deliver a better user experience.

-The low-touch approach only becomes a problem when you hit hundreds or thousands of sign-ups and users.
-It’s impossible to expect your reps to touch base with everyone which is why you need a frictionless experience that empowers users to go from sign-up to product without any help unless someone needs you.
+The low-touch approach becomes problematic when you hit hundreds or thousands of sign-ups and users.
+It’s impossible to expect your reps to touch base with everyone, so you need a frictionless experience that empowers users to go from sign-up to product without help unless someone needs you.

-You also need a CRM with flexible lead scoring that’ll help you prioritize the right leads (like enterprise accounts) that match the defining characteristics of PQLs: fit, value, and intent.
+You also need a CRM with dynamic 360-degree lead scoring that’ll help you prioritize the right leads (like enterprise accounts) that match the defining characteristics of PQLs: fit, value, and intent.

 PLG metrics you need to measure